 In Spain, you can see people conversing and even exercising with each other from the balcony.

-In Italy, there are videos upon videos of the community gathering in song and music showing the world that despite this uncertain and scary time, we can continue to come together and show each other kindness and comfort.
+In Italy, there are videos upon videos of the community gathering through song and music, showing the world that despite this uncertain and scary time, we can continue to come together and show each other kindness and comfort.

 Here in the USA, stores are changing their hours to help the vulnerable populations get a headstart on shopping.
 There are local businesses and volunteer organizations offering food, child care, and even tasks such as getting the mail.

 This isn’t to say that the news shouldn’t be taken lightly or that the impacts of COVID-19 are minimized.
 Instead, trying to shift from a panic mentality to a resilience mentality can help both in the short and long term.
 [Read: Intentional Living – How to not Panic in the PANIC for more…]

 In the short term, during this season of social distancing and isolation, it is also necessary to be thinking about the future and how you are growing.

 In the long term, it will be important to recognize the impact that this pandemic has caused and use it to move forward with helping yourself and helping others.

 Right now we are in the midst of a forest fire.
 It seems like everything will be destroyed and yet, new growth begins to happen again.
 We are growing, we are coming together, and we will rebuild.